Information

 Their limited color range also explains a few everyday mysteries.
 A red blanket might look gray to them, so it’s not the color they care about; it’s the texture, smell, or warmth.

 When they stare at something you can’t see, it’s often a small movement or shadow catching their attention, not a trick of color.
+If your cat locks eyes with you instead, their stare may mean something totally different.

 Because cat vision favors motion and low light, they rely on sound, smell, and subtle visual cues to explore their world.
 What seems dull to us is full of information to them.